yakircohen/VoiceTube-Video-with-TTS-and-voice-coloning/README.md

 Shows you the result of the video you selected together with the voice and also the subtitles if the user selected the option to paste the subtitles.

 # Usage
-1.using python 3.7
+1. Using python 3.7
-2.Install pytorch
+2. Install pytorch
-3.If you using windows
+3. If you using windows
 ```
 conda install pytorch torchvision torchaudio cpuonly -c pytorch
 ```